6 use cases for virtual events

 Perhaps one of the biggest advances in 2020 is that everything’s gone virtual: weddings, classes, conferences, concerts, and the list goes on.
 In business, recruiting has been a leading application for virtual events platforms but virtual events aren’t just for mass hiring.
 An online event platform doesn’t just help companies meet candidates, it can be used at all different points in the recruiting funnel and even well beyond hiring.
 Finding creative ways to use virtual event platforms helps organizations take further advantage of cost and resource savings, and contributes to a stronger employer brand, boosts employee engagement, and strengthens organizational culture.

 Here’s a look at six creative ways to use virtual events to support your business—and benefit your employees.

 Virtual information sessions

-A virtual events platform isn’t just for hosting online job fairs where recruiters interview job seekers.
+A virtual career fairs platform like Brazen's isn’t just for hosting online job fairs where recruiters interview job seekers.
 Hosting pre-recruiting events that help job seekers learn about your company and prepare for their job search can help you improve the quality of candidates who attend your career-focused events, and build a talent community you can harvest from in the future.
 A virtual information session can showcase your company’s mission, history, and community involvement, or offer job seekers resources to improve their quest for employment, such as resume and interview tips or even virtual connections with job search consultants.